Professor Sir David Watson

-Watson's academic interests are in the history of American ideas and in higher education policy.
-His publications include Margaret Fuller: an American romantic (1988), Managing the modular course (1989), Developing professional education (with Hazel Bines, 1992), Arendt (1992), Managing the university curriculum (with Jean Bocock, 1994), Lifelong learning and the university (with Richard Taylor, 1998), Managing Strategy (2000), New Directions in Professional Higher Education (with Tim Katz and Tom Bourner, 2000), Higher education and the lifecourse (with Maria Slowey, 2003), Managing Institutional Self-Study (with Elizabeth Maddison, 2005), Managing Civic and Community Engagement (2007), The Dearing Report: ten years on (edited with Michael Amoah, 2007), Learning Through Life (with Tom Schuller, 2009), The Question of Morale (2009), and The Engaged University (with Robert Hollister, Susan Stroud and Elizabeth Babcock, 2011), as well as over 400 articles, chapters in books, and reviews.
+Watson's academic interests are in the history of ideas and in higher education policy.
+His publications include Margaret Fuller: an American romantic (1988), Managing the modular course (1989), Developing professional education (with Hazel Bines, 1992), Arendt (1992), Managing the university curriculum (with Jean Bocock, 1994), Lifelong learning and the university (with Richard Taylor, 1998), Managing Strategy (2000), New Directions in Professional Higher Education (with Tim Katz and Tom Bourner, 2000), Higher education and the lifecourse (with Maria Slowey, 2003), Managing Institutional Self-Study (with Elizabeth Maddison, 2005), Managing Civic and Community Engagement (2007), The Dearing Report: ten years on (edited with Michael Amoah, 2007), Learning Through Life (with Tom Schuller, 2009), The Question of Morale (2009), The Engaged University (with Robert Hollister, Susan Stroud and Elizabeth Babcock, 2011), Learning Transitions in Higher Education (with David Scott, Gwyneth Hughes, Penny-Jane Burke, Carol Evans, and Catherine Walter, 2013), The Question of Conscience: higher education and personal responsibility (forthcoming, 2013), as well as over 400 articles, chapters in books, and reviews.

 He has contributed widely to developments in UK higher education, including as a member of the Council for National Academic Awards (1977-1993), the Polytechnics and Colleges Funding Council (1988-92), and the Higher Education Funding Council for England (1992-96).